graysam/bootbox-mcu-fw/README.md

 - Identity enforcement is optional: leave `PORT_ID_*` blank in the `.def` file or pass `--skip-identity` to bypass the `udevadm` verification when pairing a board for the first time.

 ## Libraries
-- ESPAsyncWebServer, AsyncTCP, ArduinoJson, LittleFS, Preferences (Arduino core).
-Install via Boards Manager/Library Manager.
+- ESPAsyncWebServer, AsyncTCP, ESP32-A2DP (vendored), ArduinoJson, LittleFS, Preferences (Arduino core).
+Install via Boards Manager/Library Manager where not vendored.

 ## Thermistor calibration workflow
 1. Wire your probes + divider, update `config.h` with approximate defaults (e.g. 10k/10k, β=3950).